grindsa/acme2certifier/docs/install_deb.md

 sudo a2ensite acme2certifier_ssl
 ```

-5. Create a configuration file `acme_srv.cfg` in `/var/www/acme2certifier/acme_srv/`, or use the example stored in the `examples` directory.
+5. Create or edit `/var/www/acme2certifier/acme_srv.cfg` (sample is shipped with the package).

 1. Modify the [configuration file](acme_srv.md) according to your needs.